 9. Remove friction to help prevent basket abandonment

-31% of shoppers abandon baskets due to complicated payment processes – don’t lose out on sales as a result of this.
+According to Ovum UK approximately 52% of shoppers abandon baskets due to friction in payment processes – don’t lose out on sales as a result of this.
 Take some simple steps to ensure a straight forward checkout processes, and most importantly, happy customers!

 - Account creation.
 This is sometimes an issue for some customers as they don’t want to waste time filling in every single detail about themselves just to buy one item.
 So, we need to make it as simple as possible for them as gathering their data is very important from our view point.
 You could eliminate the process, although this is something I really would not recommend.
 As an alternative, you could always provide the option to create an account after purchasing has been complete, or offer a reward for completing their details, ie discount code for the future of even for the item they are buying.